Shared Ownership mortgages

 It's a good way to climb the property ladder but be aware that there are costs involved every time you buy another portion of your home.
 These are notably valuation fees and legal fees and you'll be responsible for paying all of them.

-If you want to sell a shared ownership home, you have to allow the housing association first refusal.
+How do I sell my Shared Ownership property?If you want to sell a Shared Ownership home, you have to allow the housing association first refusal.